Email Marketing Tips: Writing Emails That Get Opened, Read, and Clicked

 The goal of your email is to get clicks and make people take action.
 But, you can’t really expect people to give you everything without getting anything in return, do you?
 To get an actual click, offer something to the readers.
 Be friendly, open, helpful, and generous.

-People are more likely to open and click on emails that offer what they need, but your odds at getting this are even higher if you manage to connect with them.
+People are more likely to open and click on emails that offer what they need, but your odds of getting this are even higher if you manage to connect with them.
 Be on your reader’s side.
 Tell them that you know what they need and understand their needs.
+Try to establish a connection with them.

 If you want to make people interested in what you offer, open with it.
 The sooner they know what you offer them, the higher are your chances of getting them to open the email.